SARL-S Luxembourg - Simplified limited liability company with one euro capital

 In return for this accessibility, the legislature has imposed strict restrictions.
 Capital is capped at €11,999, certain activities — finance, holding companies, insurance — are formally prohibited, and the manager must be a natural person.
 The SARL-S is therefore a stepping stone to entrepreneurship, not a long-term growth structure: as soon as the project scales, conversion to a classic SARL becomes necessary.

 This guide sets out the legal framework, practical advantages, limitations to anticipate and the steps involved in converting to a standard SARL.
-For a broader comparison of available legal forms, see our company formation page or our guides on the SA and SAS.
+For a broader comparison of available legal forms, see the company formation page and the guides on the SA and SAS.

 CriterionSARL-SClassic SARL